DataDog/documentation/content/en/getting_started/integrations/aws.md

 ### Validation

-Wait about 10 minutes, and then view the out-of-the-box [AWS overview dashboard][12] to see metrics sent by your AWS services and infrastructure:
+Wait up to 10 minutes for data to start being collected, and then view the out-of-the-box [AWS overview dashboard][12] to see metrics sent by your AWS services and infrastructure:
 {{< img src="getting_started/integrations/aws-dashboard.png" alt="The AWS overview dashboard in the Datadog account.
 On the left is the AWS logo and an AWS events graph showing 'No matching entries found'.
 In the center are graphs related to EBS volumes with numerical data displayed and a heat map showing consistent data.
 Along the right are graphs related to ELBs showing numerical data as well as a timeseries graph showing spiky data from three sources.">}}

 ## Enable integrations for individual AWS service